Daniel-KM/Omeka-S-module-Contribute/README.md

-Contribute (module for Omeka S) [archived]
+Contribute (module for Omeka S)
 ===============================

 [Contribute] is a module for [Omeka S] that allows visitors to edit, complete or translate metadata of the resources without access to the admin board.
 Access to the edit page may be controlled by a token, that you can send to your users.

-**IMPORTANT**
-This module is deprecated and replaced by the module [Contribute] in order to manage improvements.
-The upgrade from module [Contribute] is automatic.

 Installation
 ------------

-This module requires the module [`Generic`] (version >= 3.0.16) installed first.
+Install the optional module [`Generic`] (version >= 3.0.16) first.

 See general end user documentation for [installing a module].